 Visual representations of data are easier to understand and remember than columns and rows of information packed into a spreadsheet: reading numbers simply doesn’t give you the full picture.
 Infographics enable readers to grasp complex ideas, see certain patterns or relationships, and come up with new intervention points in creative ways that wouldn’t necessarily be thought of if they were looking at the raw data.
 One University of Minnesota study found that presentations with visual aids are 43% more persuasive than presentations without them.
 Data visualizations help sustainability messages cut through.

 These droplets representing direct and indirect water consumption bring home the difference in scale far more effectively than numbers alone.
 In Europe, the water used in creating imported industrial goods is 7 to 75 times more than the water use for industry and construction within European countries themselves.
 Graphic by: Cassie Björck

 With an effective graphic, you don’t need to be a data analyst in order to understand complex data.
 The more people that can understand the information, the more well-rounded expertise we can bring in to help solve problems.
-Companies with tighter budgets and limited resources benefit from having data visualized because less training is needed for large numbers of people to understand complex concepts.
+Companies with tighter budgets and limited resources benefit from having access to data visualizations for sustainability, because less training is needed for large numbers of people to understand complex concepts.
 The easier it is for the reader to understand the data, the faster they can get down to solving the problem.

 Here we see a Sankey diagram on the countries producing rare metals used in wind turbines and solar panels.
 China dominates the market, with the rest of the world set to increasingly rely on imports in the global transition to clean energy – a potential incentive to improve recycling rates for renewable technologies.
 Graphic by: Cassie Björck